common name: cypress weevil

 scientific name: Eudociminus mannerheimii (Boheman) (Coleoptera: Curculionidae)

 The cypress weevil, Eudociminus mannerheimii (Boheman), is a native insect that breeds primarily in scarred, weakened, or fallen bald cypress (Taxodium distichum [L.] L.C.
-Rich) and pond cypress (T. ascendens Brongn.).
+Rich) and pond cypress (Taxodium ascendens Brongn.).
 In Florida, adult feeding has caused limited wounding and girdling of pond cypress stump sprouts and planted seedlings.
 Small diameter bald cypress nursery stock has also been damaged by larvae tunneling through the main stem and root collar.
 Apart from entries in species checklists and catalogs, published information about the cypress weevil is extremely limited (Hopkins 1904, Blatchley and Leng 1916, Baker and Bambara 1999).

 Although the cypress weevil has not been a frequent pest of major economic importance, its occasional damage should be recognized, and the lack of information regarding its biology, potential hosts, and management, warrants further research.

 The cypress weevil is reported to range from New York to Florida and Louisiana (AL, DC, FL, GA, LA, MS, NC, NJ, NY) (O'Brien and Wimber 1982).
 In Florida, it has been collected as far south as Broward County, as well as throughout central and western Florida (Peck and Thomas 1998).
 The cypress weevil has also been collected in central Mexico (Jones et al. 2003, Sánchez-Martínez et al. 2010)